 The Best of Both Worlds

-Did you know there is a relocation policy that combines the best features of a relocation package and a relocation signing bonus into one?
-In other words, there is a relocation policy that:
+Flexible managed budget policies combine the best features of a relocation package and a relocation signing bonus into one.
+Imagine a policy that:

-- Offers affordable, predictable budgeting for employers, plus opportunities to save if not all benefits are utilized.
+• Offers affordable, predictable budgeting for employers, plus opportunities to save if not all benefits are used.

-- Leverages technology to give employers real-time costs and data regarding each move, as well as analytics regarding the global state of their program.
+• Leverages technology to give employers real-time costs and data regarding each move, as well as analytics regarding their entire program.